bluemoonorganics/bluemoonorganics.com/content/pages/pet-food.md

 ![Mountain Dog Food logo.](./uploads/newlogo.png "Mountain Dog Food logo")

-We also offer Raw Dog Food from Mountain Dog Food Company.
-They only use high grade meat, fruit and vegetables.
-Available in Turkey, Chicken, Beef, Fish and Bovine.
-Check out their website for more information and pricing.
-For more information regarding Mountain Dog Food, check out their website at [www.mountaindogfood.com](http://www.mountaindogfood.com)

 ## Our dogs — Nicky & Phoebe

 ![Our dog Nicky.](./uploads/OurNick2.jpg "Our dog Nicky")